microsoft/computervision-recipes/scenarios/tracking/README.md

 + June 2020: This work is ongoing.
 ```

 This directory provides examples and best practices for building multi-object tracking systems.
 Our goal is to enable the users to bring their own datasets and train a high-accuracy model easily.
+While there are many open-source trackers available, we have implemented the [FairMOT tracker](https://github.com/ifzhang/FairMOT) specifically, as its algorithn has shown the best tracking performance in recent MOT benchmarking challenges, at fast inference speed.

 ## Technology
 Multi-object-tracking (MOT) is one of the hot research topics in Computer Vision, due to its wide applications in autonomous driving, traffic surveillance, etc. It builds on object detection technology, in order to detect and track all objects in a dynamic scene over time, without any prior knowledge about the appearance and number of target objects.
 Inferring target trajectories correctly across successive image frames remains challenging: occlusion happens when objects overlap; the number of and appearance of objects can change.
 Compared to object detection algorithms, which aim to output rectangular bounding boxes around the objects, MOT algorithms additionally associated an ID number to each box to identify that specific object across the image frames.